A multistate approach to disability insurance reserving with information delays: Data application

-For reserving, we sample 100 random insured and compute reserves for each of the categories CBNR, RBNSi, and RBNSr.
-For CBNR and RBNSr, we sample without replacement, but since there are only 59 insured in the RBNSi category at time $\eta$, we sample these with replacement.
-The transaction time reserves are compared with a naive approach where $X^\eta_\eta$ is plugged into the valid time reserves.
-The same hazards are used for the proposed and naive approach.
-Since the data does not contain information about benefit type or size we set $B(\diff t) = 1_{(Y_{t-}=i)} 1_{(t-U_{t-} \leq 3)} 1_{(a_0 + t \leq 67)} \diff t$ where $a_0$ is the age 31/01/2015, corresponding to a unit disability annuity until retirement at age $67$ with a coverage period of 3 years.
+The same hazards are used in all of the approaches so the differences between the results only reflect the reserving methodologies and not the estimation.
+Since the data does not contain information about benefit type or size we set $B(\diff t) = 1_{(Y_{t-}=i)} 1_{(t-U_{t-} \leq \eta+3)} 1_{(a + t \leq 67)} \diff t$, where $a$ is the age at time $0$, corresponding to a unit disability annuity until retirement at age $67$ with a coverage period of 3 years.
+Note that this specification of the cash flow also implies that the insured are covered for disabilities occurring before time $\eta$.
 We finally assume a constant force of interest $r \equiv 0.02$.
 The reserves are calculated by plugging in the estimated model elements into Theorem~\ref{thm:CBNRReserve},~\ref{thm:RBNSiReserve}, and~\ref{thm:RBNSrReserve}.
-The state-wise valid time reserves entering into these expressions are calculated by solving Thiele's differential equations iteratively over the states by exploiting the hierarchical structure of $\mathcal{J}$.
+The state-wise valid time reserves entering into these expressions are calculated by solving Thiele's differential equation iteratively over the states by exploiting the hierarchical structure of $\mathcal{J}$.

+\begin{remark} (Alternative simple CBNR reserves.) \\ An alternative but similar simple approach for the CBNR category would be to reserve $V_a(\eta,\eta) + V_i(\eta-d,0) \times \mu_{ai}(\eta-d,\eta-d) \times d$.
+Heuristically, with a constant reporting delay $d$, the probability of having an unreported disability is the probability of having a disability occur in $(\eta-d,\eta]$ which is roughly $\mu_{ai}(\eta-d,\eta-d) \times d$, and for each of these one reserves $V_i(\eta-d,0)$.
+This can also be motivated by applying relevant approximations to the expression in Theorem~\ref{thm:CBNRReserve}.
+The resulting reserve is $9.22$, which brings the difference between the proposed and simple method down by a factor of $2/3$.
+Another alternative simple reserve could be $\exp(r \times d) \times V_a(\eta-d,\eta-d)$ which results in a reserve of $9.21$.

+The remaining difference can generally be attributed to the timing of the disability and the covariate dependence being incorporated slightly more imprecisely in the simple model.
+Since most disability claims are short, the backpay may constitute a considerable part of the payment, making it important to correctly assess the timing of the disability.
+Note that the performance of the simple methods would likely deteriorate in more complicated situations with inflow/outflow of insured, non-constant interest, and calendar time effects, confer with Remark~\ref{rmk:RepDelay}. \demormk \end{remark}

+The results are given in Table~\ref{table:reserves}.
+The settled category is not depicted since the reserve is zero in all cases.
+The largest relative difference arises for the RBNSi reserve.
+The naive method under-reserves since it ignores the reported disability and reserves as if the insured was active because no disability benefits have been awarded yet.
+Surprisingly, the proposed method also leads to larger reserves than the simple method which always reserves the valid time disability reserve.
+This happens because the adjudication probabilities are close to one (they have an average of around 0.9) and there are many older insured where the effect of conditioning on not having died and reserving from time $G_t$ instead of $t$ leads to moderately larger reserves.